junior-devleague-educators/linking-CSS-to-HTML/README.md

 The second attribute `rel` tells the browser what the relationship is between the HTML and the linked document.
 In this case, the CSS document is a `stylesheet`.<br>

-Finally, we have the `href` which tells the browser where to find our CSS file in our computer directory.<br>
+Finally, we have `href` which tells the browser where to find our CSS file in our computer directory.<br>

 If everything is linked correctly, your styles will show on the page when you refresh it.<br>